-None of us ever expect to be sued but lawsuits do happen and that’s why home insurance policies typically include a personal liability section.
+None of us ever expect to be sued but lawsuits do happen.
 If someone slips and hurts themself in your home or on your property, this is when you’ll be very glad you are protected with personal liability coverage.
 And you are also protected if you unintentionally cause harm to someone else no matter where in the world that might happen.

 Not only does your personal liability coverage protect you when someone falls down the stairs in your home, but it also covers you and your family when you accidently cause harm to someone else or damage their property.
 The classic scenario of your child throwing a baseball and breaking the neighbour’s window (and possibly family treasures inside) would be covered by personal liability.
 Other situations where your liability coverage would apply are: